-As a nurse and a ‘you are what you eat believer’, probiotics is something which is never missing in my house, especially after having Yi He.
-Probiotics were first introduced to me by my friend and doctor when I mentioned about Yi He’s skin & slight eczema problem.
-And after extensive research by me, I have never regretted and always ensure I have sufficient stock at home.
+As a nurse and a, ‘you are what you eat believer’, probiotics are something that is never missing in my house, especially after having Yi He.
+Probiotics were first introduced to me by my friend and doctor when I mentioned Yi He’s skin & slight eczema problem.
+After extensive research, I have never regretted and always ensured I have sufficient stock at home.

 In case you are wondering if we could get probiotics from fresh sources, of course, we can, but some are not suitable for a baby or even young children, hence, we need to get it from supplements.

 Healthy foods that contain Probiotics!

 It is actually one of the best sources of probiotics.
 It is made from milk that has been fermented by friendly bacteria, mainly lactic acid bacteria and bifidobacteria

 This is quite popular among mothers group, making your own kefir.
 Kefir is a fermented probiotic milk drink. suitable for people who are lactose intolerance.
 But having to handle 3 kids, work and cook, this option is obviously not for me.

 Kimchi is a fermented spicy, Korean dish.
 Kimchi contains the lactic acid bacteria Lactobacillus kimchii, as well as other lactic acid bacteria that may benefit digestive health

 Miso is a Jap seasoning, commonly used in soup.
 But they are typically quite salty so it’s not advisable to be consumed by young kids.

 Although we try to get nutrients and probiotics from food as much as possible, many of us just couldn’t get enough due to diet restrictions or lifestyles.
 Probiotics are definitely good for our gut health which actually affects our skin, immunity and digestive system!